stefanologica/magento2-module-backup-management/README.md

 - 📥 Easy download functionality for backup files
 - 🚫 Excludes unnecessary tables (cache, logs, sessions)
 - ⚡ Optimized for performance with proper MySQL dump options
+- For other many functionality as autoremove backup after 7 days, please contact me at stefano@tuxwebdesign.it

 ## Installation